gophergala/application-framework/README.md

          	t.ExecuteTemplate(w, "index.html", p)
          }

-as you see structure are fixed
+as you see the structure are fixed

    * cookie checker
    * build page content in b variable